Free Kitchen Hacks eBook

 Marley Goldin

-This Easy Sheet Pan Caprese Asparagus brings roasted asparagus to the next level by topping it with melted cheese, bursting cherry tomatoes, fresh basil, and sweet balsamic vinaigrette.
+This recipe for sheet pan caprese asparagus brings roasted asparagus to the next level by topping it with melted mozzarella and parmesan cheese, bursting cherry tomatoes, fresh basil, and a sweet balsamic vinaigrette.
+Ready in just 30 minutes, this twist on caprese salad makes for a delicious side dish.

 Prep Time 5 minutes